 Paris and Frankfurt on the shortlist

-Joyce has previously talked up the prospects of a Paris-bound Dreamliner (or should be be Seineliner?) and in late 2017 revealed to Australian Business Traveller "for the first time we have daily rights for Paris."
+Joyce has previously talked up the prospects of a Paris-bound Dreamliner (or should that be Seineliner?) and in late 2017 revealed to Australian Business Traveller "for the first time we have daily rights for Paris."

 "Last time we were in Paris we only could do three days a week, which made it sub-economical and meant that we weren’t attracting the business market, but now that has changed," Joyce said on the sidelines of the delivery ceremony for the first Qantas Boeing 787.